bagder/daniel.haxx.se/about.md

 enabled reliable and secure data transfer over the internet, not only between traditional computer programmes but also across smartphones, vehicles, satellites and spacecraft.

+## A Bagder company at last

+Swedish tax regulations changed some laws somewhat in 2026 for companies controlled by four or fewer owners, which subsequently made us change ownership status of Haxx AB.
+I then founded a new company, Bagder AB, that now holds the shares of Haxx AB that previously belonged to me personally.
+I am the sole owner of Bagder AB and the associated registered domain bagder.se.
+So eventually Bagder is actually the name of a legal entity.

 ## Future